knoxxs/knoxxs.github.io/_posts/2015/06/2015-06-08-selecting-java-logger.markdown

 [Here]({{ site.url }}assets/2015/06/selecting-java-logger/sprinklr-clone.zip) you can download the sample intellij project in which all the things till now are set-up.

+## Updates

+1. Jan 5, 2016: http://www.loggly.com/ultimate-guide/category/java/ is very good resource to know about loggin in depth.
+Will read it and update the article whenever I have to setup the logging next time.

 ## References:

 1. [Java Logging Tools and Frameworks](http://www.java-logging.com/)